• Skip to content

 The target of a VBS program is the children.

 However, the not-so-visible impact is on the families of these kids.
-These kids have great experiences and go home and share that with family members.
+These kids have great experiences and go home and share them with family members.

 It is not uncommon for kids to come to Christ and then bring their families along for the ride.